rumpkernel/rumprun-packages/rust/README.md

 Instructions
 ============

-Running `make` will build a Rust cross-compiler for Rumprun, including the standard library.
-The cargo package manager and the cargo-rumpbake subcommand are also included by default.
+Running `make` will build a Rust cross-compiler and the Rust standard library for Rumprun.
+The cargo package manager is also included by the default target.
 To build Rust without cargo, run `make rust`.

 Make sure the `bin` folder of your Rumprun destdir is in `$PATH`.